OscarFox3/SimpleAdventureGame/README.md

 # CertificationExamPrep

-This program is focused on preparing for the CPA – C++ Certified Associate Programmer exam. </ br>
+This program is focused on preparing for the CPA – C++ Certified Associate Programmer exam.

 ## Demonstrate